 Research

-In general, Dr. Meng is broadly interested in applied and computational mathematics, inverse problems, and data science.
+Dr. Meng is broadly interested in applied and computational mathematics, inverse problems, and data science.
 His long-term research goal is to work as an applied mathematician to address interdisciplinary challenges spanning science, engineering, and technology.

 (1) Low rank and dimension reduction for PDEs and inverse problems